creativetechnologylab/coding-tutorials/folder-of-files-python.md

 # Reading a Folder of Files with Python

 In this example, we will demonstrate how to use Python to load a folder of images, by using the `cv2` library.
-The goal is to read all the image files contained in a specific folder, but you can adapt this to reading some other file type, or passing a collection of images to another command.
+The goal is to read all the image files contained in a specific folder, but you can adapt this code to reading some other file type, or passing a collection of images to another command.

 ## 1. Import Required Libraries